Cinema licence (including film nights)

 Apply for a licence

 You must complete the application form and submit it with the fee to the licensing section.
-We will send a copy of your application to the Police and East Lothian Council officers.
+We will send a copy of your application to Police Scotland, the SFRS and East Lothian Council officers.

 Download the cinema licence application form